 Enhance your expertise with the Navy Electricity and Electronics Training Series (NEETS) Module 10 Test.
 Engage with multiple-choice questions and gain a deeper understanding of electronics fundamentals crucial for your Navy advancement.
 Prepare confidently for your examination!

-The Doppler effect is the phenomenon that explains the change in frequency (or wavelength) of a wave in relation to an observer who is moving relative to the wave source.
-When a train approaches, the sound waves in front of the train are compressed, leading to a higher frequency, which is perceived as a higher pitch.
-Conversely, as the train moves away, the sound waves are stretched, resulting in a lower frequency and a lower pitch.
-This effect is observable in sound waves, as well as in light waves, and has practical implications in various fields, including radar and astronomy.
+The Doppler effect is the wave propagation principle that describes the change in frequency or wavelength of a wave in relation to an observer who is moving relative to the wave source.
+When a train approaches, the sound waves in front of it are compressed, leading to a higher frequency or pitch of the whistle as it gets closer.
+Conversely, as the train moves away, the sound waves are stretched, resulting in a lower frequency or pitch.
+This phenomenon can be observed with all types of waves, including sound, light, and electromagnetic waves, making it a fundamental concept in wave behavior.

 Subscribe